zswirad/CliffDelineaTool/README.md

 # CliffDelineaTool
-A tool to map coastal cliffs by automated extraction of the cliff base and top positions from topographic data.
+CliffDelineaTool is a tool to map coastal cliffs by finding cliff base and top positions from topographic data.
+The MATLAB script takes as input a text file with a series of points with the following information:
+- point ID
+- transect ID
+- elevation
+- distance from the seaward end of the transect